Segedunum / Wallsend Roman Fort

 Wallsend Roman Observation Tower image

 The image below is of the Roman Bath House at Wallsend built as a replica of the Bath House at Chesters Roman Fort 30 miles west.
-The bath house at Chesters is now only remains, although some of the best preserved ramains along the wall.
+The bath house at Chesters is now only remains, although some of the best preserved remains along the wall.

 Wallsend Roman Baths image